Your Privacy

 Lawful basis for processing

-• Where we need to perform the contract we have entered into or intend to enter into with you;
+• performance of the contract we have entered into with you;

 • To comply with a legal obligation;